-The normalized wind vector anomaly correlation (Breaker et al, 1994) and vector root mean square error (RMSE) of two daily analyses, CaRD10 and NNR against fifteen buoy observations (Table 2.a and Fig.1) during January and August, 2000 are computed (Table 3).
+The normalized wind vector anomaly correlation (Breaker et al, 1994) and vector root mean square error (RMSE) of two daily analyses, CaRD10 and NNR, against fifteen buoy observations (Table 2.a and Fig.1) during January and August, 2000 are computed (Table 3).
 This validation is of particular interest since the effect of local geography on coastal ocean wind is probably much simpler than that over land.
 The locations of the buoys used in this comparison are shown as station names starting with 'b' in Fig. 1.
-The statistical significance test performed separately for u- and v-components showed that the vector correlation lower than approximately 0.61 may occur by chance at a 95 % confidence level.
-Table 3 clearly shows that for almost all the stations, CaRD10 has higher correlation and lower RMSE than NNR in January.
-The statistical significance shows that the CaRD10 correlation is better than NNR only at a few stations (b14, b25, b26, and b42) but systematic improvements in many other stations suggest that the superiority of CaRD10 over NNR is real.
+Table 3 clearly shows that for most stations, CaRD10 has higher correlation and lower RMSE than NNR.
+A statistical test shows that the CaRD10 correlation may not be significantly better than NNR at some stations but systematic improvements in most stations suggest that the superiority of CaRD10 over NNR is real.
 The improvement is very large for buoy b25, which is located to the south of Point Conception, an area characterized by weaker winds with more temporal and spatial variability.
 This location is also known as the place where the Catalina Eddy forms (more detail in section 3.3 and Part 2).
 The average vector correlation and RMSE for all the buoys compared here are shown in the bottom row of Table 3.
 Compared to NNR, the improvement of the RMSE in the downscaling is impressive.
 As we discuss in section 3.4, caution should be exercised when simply comparing the area averaged skills, due to the difference in spatial sampling between coarse and fine resolution analyses.